Moschops: Classification

 Moschops is characterized by a strongly pachyostosed skull with a broad intertemporal region and greatly reduced temporal fossae.
 Two species are known from the fossil record, M. capensis and M. koupensis.
 Two other species were assigned (M. whaitsi and M. oweni), but their validity is considered possibly dubious.
 Genera regarded as synonyms are Moschoides, Agnosaurus, Moschognathus and Pnigalion.
 Delphinognathus conocephalus could represent juvenile Moschops, thus possibly synonymous.
 Delphinognathus is only known from a single, moderately pachyostosed skull.
 It has a conical boss on the parietal surrounding the pineal foramen.

+Palaeobiology

+The osteohistology of Moschops is characterised by a very well developed medullary spongiosa and a thick layer of cortical bone, suggesting that Moschops had a semi-aquatic lifestyle.